sterlzbd/roda/README.md

 end.app)
 ```

-You can now run `rackup` and enjoy what you have just created.

-Here's a breakdown of what is going on in the above block:

 `Sinuba.define` creates an anonymous subclass of Sinuba, and
 `class_eval`s the block in the context of the subclass.
 So any
 methods you define in the `define` block are available as
 instance methods inside the route block.

-The `route` block is called whenever a new request comes in,
-and it is yieled an instance of a subclass of `Rack::Request`
-that uses `Sinuba::RequestMethods`, which handles matching
-routes.
-By convention, this argument should be named `r`.

-The primary way routes are matched in Sinuba is by calling
-`r.on`, or a method like `r.get` which calls `r.on`.  `r.on`
-takes each of the arguments given and tries to match them to
-the current request.
-If it is able to successfully match
-them, it yields to the `r.on` block, otherwise it returns
-immediately.

-If `r.on` matches and control is yielded to the block, whenever
-the block returns, the response will be returned.
-If the block
-returns a string, it will interpreted as the body for the
-response.

-`r.redirect` immediately returns the response, allowing for
-code such as `r.redirect(path) if some_condition`.

-The `.app` at the end is an optimization, which you can leave
-off, but which saves a few methods call for every response.

 Matchers
 --------